 Problem one: people mishear your words.
 Listeners ask you to repeat yourself.
 Specific sounds -- the th, the r/l distinction, vowel length -- garble your meaning.
 That's a pronunciation mechanics problem, and BoldVoice attacks it at exactly the right level: the phoneme.
 Drilling tongue placement with a dialect coach's video is the correct tool.
 Nothing about conversation practice fixes a tongue position.

 Problem two: people hear your words fine but you don't land.
-You go quiet in fast meetings, ramble under pressure, translate in your head and lose the thread, get talked over.
+You go quiet in fast meetings, ramble under pressure, translate in your head and lose the thread, or get talked over.
 That's not an accent problem -- plenty of native speakers have it too.
-It's a fluency-under-pressure problem, and no amount of phoneme drilling touches it, because it doesn't live in your mouth.
-It lives in the exchange.
-This is the problem Articulated's scenario rehearsal exists for, and the one our guide on thinking faster when speaking breaks down.
+It's a fluency-under-pressure problem, and no amount of phoneme drilling touches it.
+Articulated's recorded scenario prompts let you practice how you would answer in those situations; our guide on thinking faster when speaking breaks down the same failure mode.

 The research backs the split: intelligibility and comprehensibility -- how easily listeners understand and follow you -- predict communication outcomes far better than accentedness does.
 Listeners forgive accents readily; what they can't forgive is losing your thread.
 A strong accent with clear structure beats native pronunciation with scrambled structure every time.